Arale Norimaki: In other media

 In 2014, two commercials featuring Dr. Slump were created by Toei Animation for Suzuki.
 The commercials advertise the car manufacturer's Kei SUV Hustler and include new acting from Mami Koyama as Arale and Kumiko Nishihara as Gatchan.
 In 2016, Ayami Nakajo portrayed Arale in a commercial for G.u. clothing.
 It shows Akane Kimidori (Yuki Uchida) and Peasuke Soramame (Kengo Kora) bewildered when Arale trades in her trademark overalls for a pleated skirt.

 Voice actors

 In Japanese, Arale is voiced by Mami Koyama in the first Dr. Slump anime, reprising the role in nearly every subsequent appearance, including all Dragon Ball media.
 She is voiced by Taeko Kawata in the second Dr. Slump anime and by Yuko Hara, keyboardist of the popular rock band Southern All Stars, in the radio drama.

-In English, Linda Young voices Arale in the Funimation dubs of Dragon Ball and Dragon Ball: Mystical Adventure.
+In English, the first voice actress for Arale was Lara Cody for the Harmony Gold dub of the pilot episode of Dr. Slump.
+Linda Young voices Arale in the Funimation dubs of Dragon Ball and Dragon Ball: Mystical Adventure.
+Canadian actress Leda Davies voices Arale in the Blue Water version of Dragon Ball.
+Sharon Mann provides her voice in the AB Groupe dub of Mystical Adventure.
+Omni Productions' dub of Dr. Slump initially featured Andrea Kwan as Arale, with Gloria Ansell taking over in later episodes.
 Brina Palencia provides Arale's English voice for Dragon Ball Super and all Dragon Ball video games beginning with Dragon Ball Z: Budokai Tenkaichi 3.